LilyAms/Canny-Edge-Detection/README.md

 # canny-edge-detection
 Implementation of a Canny Edge Detector.
 The algorithm is tested on Lena.
-The influence of the value of the thresholds oand of the standard deviation of the Gaussian Filter is discussed.
+The influence of the value of the thresholds and of the standard deviation of the Gaussian Filter is discussed.

 *Part 1*
-Basic image processing is performed
+Basic image processing is performed on *lena.jpg*

 *Part 2*
 Canny edge detector is implemented.
 Code is segmented as follows: